Skip to content

 FM Broadcast Radio88 – 108 MHz

-The Amateur Radio Service holds allocations at multiple points across the spectrum — from the upper edge of the medium-wave band all the way through microwave frequencies.
-These allocations are collectively referred to as the ham bands, and they are mostly dedicated to amateur use, with a few shared-spectrum exceptions.
+The Amateur Radio Service has allocations at many points across the spectrum, from MF/HF through VHF, UHF, and into microwave bands.
+These are collectively referred to as the amateur bands, and some are shared with other services depending on band and region.[4]

 The ham bands and propagation